Have you ever stopped to ponder the sliding door moments in your life?

 Centuries before Lorenz, Benjamin Franklin, in his wisdom, warned:

 He shared a timeless adage from the 13th century, a stark reminder that the most seemingly inconsequential acts or omissions can birth unforeseen and disastrous consequences:

 “For want of a nail, the shoe was lost.
 For want of the shoe, the horse was lost.
 For want of the horse, the rider was lost.
 For want of the rider, the battle was lost.
 For want of the battle, the kingdom was lost.
 And all from the want of a horseshoe nail.”

 One missing horseshoe nail could be insignificant, or it could result in the defeat of a war.
 It’s impossible to know which outcome will occur.

-So, if you are not happy with where you are right now, make the decisions that will change your life trajectory for the better.
 But before you do that, it’s important to know where you are right now and where you intend to go.

 “One door closes, another door opens,”